-A. During the month of July, Department Directors should submit a written recommendation of appointment to the City Manager for one (1) department representative and one (1) alternate representative to serve a two (2) year term.
-Appointments from Finance, Legal, Public Works and Fire will be made in even years.
-Appointments from Police, Parks & Recreation, Community Development and Management Services will be made in odd years.
+A. During the month of February, Department Directors should submit a written recommendation of appointment to the City Manager for one (1) department representative and one (1) alternate representative to serve a two (2) year term.
+Appointments from Finance, Community & Economic Development, Management Services/Administration, Public Works and Fire will be made in even years.
+Appointments from Police, Parks & Recreation and Legal will be made in odd years.
 An employee may serve a maximum of two (2) terms.

 B. A chairperson shall be appointed by the City Manager to serve a two- (2) year term.
 The chairperson should notify members of any called meeting at which they should be present.
 The chairperson should designate an acting chairperson in his or her absence.

 C. Annually, the Committee or chairperson should select a member of the committee to keep a written record of all meetings of the committee, and be custodian of same.
 This individual should also keep a record of the Committee's expenditures and the balance of the funds available to the Committee.

 D. The department representatives will serve as voting members of the Committee at all Committee meetings and may be asked to compile or obtain information from their department relating to City activities.

 Regular meetings are usually held monthly as scheduled by the chairperson.
 Special meetings may be called by the chairperson if necessary.